8a Certification – The Economic Disadvantage Narrative Explained

 c.
 Do you have any questionable items on the schedules or statements that require additional explanations?
 If so, we suggest you address these items within your 8a Application paperwork to be provided.

 d.
 Do the tax returns indicate that the business concern has been operating in its primary industry (NAICS) code for at least the last two years?
 Your tax return should identify the six digit NAICS code which is identified as your primary NAICS code on your 8a Application paperwork.
 If the NAICS code identified on the tax return is different than the primary NAICS code identified on your 8a Application paperwork you must include a NAICS code explanation letter within your 8a Application.
-A copy of this explanation letter is included with the 8a Accelerator.

 e.
 Does the business tax information correspond with the financial statements (Balance Sheet and Income Statement) included within your 8a Application paperwork?